What is the Cryosphere?

 The Antarctic Peninsula, a swirly tail of mountains that stretches out from the continent, is one of the fastest warming areas on Earth.
 Antarctica is covered by an ice sheet roughly the size of the United States and Mexico combined.
 The ice sheet is responding to climate change in a variety of ways.

 The Transantarctic Mountains divide Antarctica into two sections: East and West Antarctica—indicating regions that lie mostly in the Eastern or Western Hemisphere, respectively.
 Though research has shown that climate change has impacted both sides, the West Antarctic Ice Sheet (WAIS) is of particular concern because its underlying bedrock rests far below sea level.
-As stated earlier, ice shelves buttress the continental ice sheet, putting the brakes on glacial flow into the oceans.
+Ice shelves buttress the continental ice sheet, putting the brakes on glacial flow into the oceans.
 Warming ocean waters are cutting under the floating ice shelves and eroding the point of its connection to land.
 Coupled with higher air temperatures, the ice shelves could rapidly crumble.
 Since much of the WAIS bedrock is well below sea level, as the ice sheet begins to retreat and thin, a large portion of the ice sheet may lift off the bedrock and float.
 The floating ice provides less resistance to flow, and the large ice mass will slide faster into the ocean, causing further thinning, retreat, and flotation—a potentially runaway process that could increase sea level at several times the current rate.